matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Fundamentals of Testing/2 Testing and Quality Assurance.md

   * Misunderstanding
   * Lack of experience
   * Lack of skill
-* Bad assumptions and blind spots
+* Bad assumptions & blind spots
   * We might make the same mistakes when we check our own work as we made when we did it.
     So we may not notice the flaws in what we have done - important to get someone else to review.